 Homeopathy for endometriosis has been greatly effective.
 Every patient of endometriosis has unique set of causes.
 Homeopathic treatment tackles the precise causes of endometriosis.
-With this comprehensive coverage on Endometriosis we're covering -
+With this comprehensive coverage on Endometriosis we've covered following aspects.

 Tissues on the inner lining of uterus are called endometrium.
 When endometrium grows outside the uterus (instead of growing inside of uterus), it creates a painful disorder in women, which is called Endometriosis.